Table of Contents

 - The HIPAA Breach Notification Rule: The HIPAA Breach Notification Rule regards how to react when a breach occurs with your application.

-HIPAA regulations apply to both the front-end (i.e., the app) and back-end (i.e., the servers and databases).
-For most businesses, the back-end (e.g., HIPAA physical safeguards) are taken care of by your cloud service provider.
-Remember, you should pick a service provider with built-in HIPAA compliance — like AWS, Google, or Rackspace.
+HIPAA regulations apply to both the front-end (i.e., the app) and back-end (i.e., the servers and databases), as well as infrastructure and data transport mechanisms.
+For most businesses, the back-end is taken care of by your cloud service provider.
+Remember, you should pick a service provider with built-in HIPAA compliance, and most major cloud providers like Amazon AWS, Google, Microsoft, or Rackspace.

 Needless to say, there’s plenty that goes into creating a HIPAA-compliant app.
 To start, you want to consider the following features to comply with the HIPAA Security Rule: